-Online magazine ‘Inside Housing’ surveyed housing associations across Britain to ask how many physical and verbal attacks had been recordedbetween the beginning of 2015 and early 2016.
-An additional anonymous survey of frontline housing workers was sent to ask more detailed questions on the type of assaults they have experienced and whether or not they report such incidents.
+Online magazine ‘Inside Housing’ surveyed housing associations across Britain to ask how many physical and verbal attacks had been recorded between the beginning of 2015 and early 2016.
+An additional anonymous survey asked detailed questions on the type of assaults they have experienced.
+It probed as to whether or not they report such incidents.

 When comparing the data collected from 2015 to that of 2014, there was a 10.5% drop in reported incidents.
-Although this may seem positive, the anonymous survey of frontline workers reveals that it may not reflect the entire truth.
+This may seem positive, but the anonymous survey of front-line workers may not reflect the entire truth.

-When asked if they felt more or less safe doing their job in housing than they did 12 months ago, 69.6% of responders said they felt the same, 27.9% said they actually felt less safe and just 2.6% said they felt more safe.
-So, where does the anomaly lie?
+When asked if they felt more or less safe doing their job in housing than they did 12 months ago, 69.6% of responders said they felt the same.
+27.9% said they actually felt less safe.
+Just 2.6% said they felt more safe.
+So where does the anomaly lie?

-One social housing officer from the South West of England had this to say;
+One social housing officer from the South West of England said;

-Could it be that there is no improvement in the number of assaults or worse still the number has risen, yet the number reported has fallen?
-Are employees regarding assaults as ‘part of their job’ and feel no positive outcome will result from reporting it?
+Could it be that there is no improvement in the number of assaults?
+Or worse still the number has risen, yet the number reported has fallen?
+Are employees regarding assaults as ‘part of their job’?

 The research undertaken by Inside Housing sheds some light on these questions.